 Our team is involved in discussions with the main European Data Space stakeholders and actively participates in shaping this concept.

-The Initiative is led by Minstrel Technologies BV, a Dutch startup with an outstanding team located across Europe and other parts of the world.
-Besides promoting the products and solutions we develop, we are launching a non-for-profit initiative aiming to consolidate all European actors with a similar vision of the Web 3.0 Data Space.
+It is the Initiative led by Minstrel Technologies BV, a Dutch startup with an outstanding team located across Europe and other parts of the world.
+Besides promoting the products, solutions, and side-projects we develop, we are launching this non-for-profit initiative aiming to consolidate all European actors with a similar vision of the Web 3.0 Data Space.

 Also, we use the term “post-platforms” to describe future Web 3.0 platforms connected to fully decentralized databases of multiple individual PODs.